Veteran Resume Basics – Adjusting Your Expectations

-Many veterans seeking jobs tell us that the process of initially getting their resume together and keeping it updated is one of their least favorite parts of a civilian job search.
+Many veterans who are transitioning to civilian life and seeking jobs tell us that the process of initially getting their resume together and keeping it updated is one of their least favorite parts of a civilian job search.
 Nevertheless, it’s a necessary evil in the civilian world.
 According to Wendy Enelow and Louise Kursmark, founders of the Resume Writing Academy and certified resume writers, it is critical to understand from the beginning exactly what a resume is, and more importantly, what it isn’t before you dive in.

 Knowing a resume’s purpose is key.
 For starters, your resume is not designed to be a career obituary or your life story.
 In fact, your resume alone won’t get you the job.
 So then, what exactly IS a resume?
 Quite simply, it’s a marketing tool designed to help you land the interview.
 Once you’re in the door, you can expand on some of the career achievements you’ve highlighted in your resume.